Cornell-Tech-Urban-Tech-Hub/UAIR/docs/USER_GUIDE.md

 ### Next Steps

-Now that you have a working pipeline, you can:
+With a working pipeline, consider the following extensions:

 - **Add More Stages**: Chain topic modeling with classification
 - **Use GPU**: Set `topic.embed.device: cuda` for faster embeddings